 Months-long research project highlights the growing role of projection in post-pandemic classrooms

-What will classroom technology look like as we fully emerge from the pandemic?
+What is classroom technology looking like after fully emerging from the pandemic?

-Based on insights from an exhaustive, eight-month study completed in April by Epson, front-of-classroom technology will continue to be crucial, but there’s room for improvement in what manufacturers offer and how it is implemented.
+Based on insights from an exhaustive, eight-month study completed by Epson, front-of-classroom technology will continue to be crucial, but there’s room for improvement in what manufacturers offer and how it is implemented.

 The research included interviews of teachers, curriculum designers, principals, consultants, space designers, and other thought leaders at levels K-12, plus focus groups to show teachers new product concepts and ask for their feedback.

-The findings informed what we showed at ISTELive 22 in June, the conference for the International Society for Technology in Education.
+The findings informed what we showed at ISTELive 22, the conference for the International Society for Technology in Education.

 Among the findings: